mbeavers34/CLass-Schedule/README.md

 The pandemic also seemed to cause some data inversions that might not otherwise exist.

 The Model:
 The model I finally chose was GradientBoostingRegressor with a Gridsearch CV to find the most accurate parameters.
+It was actually the slowest of the models I tested but ran without any warnings due to the limited training data.

 Conclusion:
 The model predicts the class numbers reasonably well, enough that if it predicts more students than a class can hold, I would feel comfortable scheduling a new class section.
+The other models predicted the same number of students adding to my confidence
-With that being said, it would also be useful to train with the added data of the number of students in the major I am trying to predict.
+With that being said, it would also be useful to train with additional years of data.
+Also training with  the number of students in the major I am trying to predict would be of benifit.
 Sometime just adding or removing a particular year’s data cause the model to predict more students in a class than there were in the entire major.
 I feel confident that a few more years of data will fix the overshoot problem.